How is the GMAT Scored?

 In preparing to take the GMAT, it will be helpful to take a GMAT practice exam to determine which areas of the test you already perform well on, and which will require more focused efforts.
 Veritas Prep offers 7 different GMAT practice exams.
 Not only is each test computer adaptive – and thus, similar to what you will see on the actual test – but when you have completed each exam, you will be given pacing analysis and data on how well you performed on the test vs. how other students performed.
 This information will allow you to see what your strengths and weaknesses are on each question type, and develop a better study plan moving forward.

 What GMAT score do you need to get into a top business school?

 This question is asked frequently by test takers, however the answer depends entirely on where you are applying to.
-At Veritas Prep, we recommend that our students aim for a score that is no lower than 35 points below the average GMAT score published by their target school.
-So, for example, if you plan to apply to the Wharton School of Business at the University of Pennsylvania, which has an average GMAT score of 732, your GMAT score should be no lower than a 700 for your application to stay competitive.
+At Veritas Prep, we recommend that our students aim for a score that is no lower than 20 points below the average GMAT score published by their target school.
+So, for example, if you plan to apply to the Wharton School of Business at the University of Pennsylvania, which has an average GMAT score of 730, your GMAT score should be at least around a 710 for your application to stay competitive.